FETHARD-ON –SEA, IRELANDS ‘SUNNIEST CORNER’ WHAT TO DO, EAT AND WHERE TO STAY!

-A detached stone cottage situated beside working farm on a quiet country road, within walking distance of Grange beach with fine sea views of Bannow bay and the Saltee Islands.
-The village of Fethard-on-Sea is about 2km away for nearest pub, restaurant and shop..
-Visit: https://hookpeninsula.com/guide/sea-bass-cottage/
+A detached stone cottage situated beside a working farm on a quiet country road, within walking distance of Grange Beach with fine sea views of Bannow bay and the Saltee Islands.
+The village of Fethard-on-Sea is about 2km away from the nearest pub, restaurant and shop.
+Visit: Sea Bass Cottage.

 Featuring a tennis court, Hookless Holiday Homes offer wonderful self-catering accommodation in Fethard on Sea.